 On Easter Monday 1987 (20 April) I was wandering around BBC Television Centre unaware that Doctor Who was back in production.
-I walked into TC8, saw the name “Strange Matter” chalked on the board by the threshold and was surprised to find the back view of the indented walls of the Tardis.
-And I was utterly startled when Kate O’Mara came charging past on her way to make-up, with a face like thunder, dolled up as Bonnie Langford in a ginger fright-wig.
+I walked into TC8, saw “Strange Matter” (the working title of this serial) chalked on the board by the threshold and was surprised to find the back view of the indented walls of the Tardis.
+And I was utterly startled when Kate O’Mara came charging past me on her way to make-up, with a face like thunder, dolled up as Bonnie Langford in a ginger fright-wig.

 Rounding the back of the set to peer inside the Tardis control room, I caught my first glimpse of seventh Doctor Sylvester McCoy.
 His first day in studio.
 In his new outfit.
 Looking like a fogeyish teacher on a geography field trip, instantly more Doctorly than his predecessor.

-A few weeks later (on a DWM assignment) I was trailing Geoff Powell, the Bafta-winning set designer working on Strange Matter (as Time and the Rani was still called).
+A few weeks later (on a DWM assignment) I was trailing Geoff Powell, the Bafta-winning set designer working on Strange Matter.
 Truck-driver gruff and chain-smoking, he invited me to a design planning meeting, to the set construction workshop, then to the next studio recording.